What Is a Transmission and How Does It Work?

-A car transmission is one of the most important components of a vehicle.
-It’s what moves the power from the engine to the wheels.
+A car transmission is a crucial component in the drivetrain that transfers power from the engine to the wheels.

 If you’ve wondered about how a transmission works, the process varies depending on the type of transmission.
-Whatever type of transmission it is, the answer to what does a transmission do is to enable the gear ratio between the drive wheels and engine to adjust as the car slows down and speeds up.
+Whatever type of transmission it is, the answer to what does a transmission do is it enables the gear ratio between the drive wheels and engine to adjust as the car slows down and speeds up.

 When a vehicle is stopped, the transmission disconnects the engine from the drive wheels so that the engine can keep idling when the wheels aren’t in motion.
 Transmissions also enable quick acceleration from a stop and enable the engine to run more slowly to cut down on wear while the vehicle is driving at consistent speeds.